VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 The bigplanet arguments work identical to multi-planet’s with the user able to specify the number of processors bigplanet can use.
 In this example we are going to use 4 cores.
-This will create an HDF5 file that shares the same name as the destfolder from the vspace file which was ParamterSweep in the example.
+This will create an HDF5 file that shares the same name as the destfolder from the vspace file which was ParameterSweep in the example.
 Now that the HDF5 file exists we can create a plot of the data we extracted.

 BIgplanet Module